tomByrer/not-so-awesome-covid19/README.md

+# Not-So-Awesome-COVID19

+Please star for visablity to others, & watch for updates (upper-right corner buttons).

-# awesome-awesome-covid19
+## awesome-awesome-covid19
 List of lists around the not-awesome 2019 novel Coronavirus

-## Researchers, Engeneers, and Hardware Hacker Resources & Requests:
+### Researchers, Engeneers, and Hardware Hacker Resources & Requests:

 Long collection of projects that developers can join, plus other update aggregates.
 [soroushchehresa/awesome-coronavirus](https://github.com/soroushchehresa/awesome-coronavirus#awesome-coronavirus--)